Deep-Symmetry/dysentery/README.md

 To communicate create a virtual CDJ with address /172.16.42.2 and MAC address 3c:15:c2:e7:08:6b and use broadcast address /172.16.42.255
 ```

+There is also preliminary code which uses that information to set up a
+virtual CDJ that announces itself on the network and starts receiving
+packets from the mixer and other players.
+That is not yet hooked up to
+the command line, and we are just starting to decipher the information
+we get back, but we are progressing rapidly.
+You can uncomment a line
+in `core.clj` if you want to turn that on, and watch the packets which
+are gathered by device number in the `state` atom within `vcdj.clj`.

 To build it yourself, and play with it interactively, you will need to
 clone this repository and install [Leiningen](http://leiningen.org).